owncloud-archive/documentation/user_manual/files/webgui/tagging.rst

 When you press the return key your tag will be saved.

 ..
 NOTE::
-   All tags are system tags, so they are shared by all users on your ownCloud server.
+   All tags are collaborative tags, so they are shared by all users on your ownCloud server.

 .. figure:: ../../images/files_page-7.png
    :alt: Creating file tags.

-When you place the cursor inside the tags field, and as you type the tag name, a list of the system tags will appear.
+When you place the cursor inside the tags field, and as you type the tag name, a list of the collaborative tags will appear.
 If you type a new tag name, the visible tags list will be filtered, based on the text that you've typed.

 If you see a tag in the list which is what you had intended to type, or is